 The number of passengers using London City Airport, a popular gateway for finance executives, fell for the first time since the final year of the 2007-2009 global financial crisis in 2017, its publicly available figures show.

 The number of passengers at the airport, close to Canary Wharf's financial district, fell 0.2 percent last year.
 That compares with an average annual 8.8 percent increase in the previous six years.

 London City Airport said the stagnating numbers were partly caused by some airlines cutting routes.

 "We are very confident about the long term future prospect of London City Airport and aviation in the UK, with passenger growth expected to resume in 2018," a spokesman said.

-Bar and restaurant openings Reuters filed a Freedom of Information Act request to the City of London Corporation to find the number of new premises which have applied for licences to sell alcohol and licence renewals.
+Bar and restaurant openings Reuters filed a Freedom of Information Act request to the City of London Corporation to find the number of new premises which have applied for licenses to sell alcohol and license renewals.

-The number of venues, such as bars and restaurants, with licences to sell alcohol in the City of London in 2017 fell 1.6 percent, data from the municipal local authority shows.
+The number of venues, such as bars and restaurants, with licenses to sell alcohol in the City of London in 2017 fell 1.6 percent, data from the municipal local authority shows.